DemocracyClub/design-system/src-site/basics/type.md

 title: Type
 ---

 These are the basic typography styles.
 Typically, you should simply `@import` them in your `index.scss` file.
 However, you can scope them to the `.dc-type` class by setting `$scope-type` to `true`.
 This allows you to sandbox the styles to a particular section of your production site, to avoid conflicts.
 The scoping option can also be used to bump up specificity where existing (non design system) styles are taking precedence.
-You can place `class="ds-type"` on the body element if this is all you need.
+You can place `class="ds-scope"` on the body element if this is all you need.

 ## Headings